FrostyX/frostyx.github.io/_posts/2020-03-15-my-first-emacs-contribution.md

 layout: post
 title: My first Emacs contribution
 lang: en
-categories: dev emacs lisp workflow
+tags: dev emacs lisp workflow
 ---

 You may already notice, that I like to customize and improve the tools that I use daily, share the configuration with others and write blog posts about what I learned while doing it.
 On today's menu, Emacs and its packages.